havochvatten/MSP-Symphony/database/DataImportREADME.md

 The default normalization method relies on having calculated the percentile values of the calculation domains.

+1. Create scenario with desired params (ecosystem and pressure components to be included, matrix options).
+Make note of the scenario id (i.e. with your browser's web inspector panels)
+2. Make a POST request to XXX using [Swagger](http://localhost:8080/symphony-ws/swagger/#/calibration/calcPercentileNormalizationValue)
+3. (or your REST client of choice).
+Make sure you are first authenticated

 Having a dedicated REST endpoint for calculating these values is planned but for the time being the administrator need to make a couple of REST requests and set the values in the database manually.